stucchio/Homepage/content/ab_testing_segments_and_goals.md

 A lot of people, in addition to segmentation, like to track multiple goals on their site.
 For example, newsletter signups, add item to shopping card, or save item for later.
 Congratulations - by using multiple sufficiently many goals, you'll definitely find a statistically significant result in one of them.

 This effect is partially mitigated if your goals are correlated with each other.
 I.e., if people who sign up for the newsletter also tend to add an item to the shopping cart, then the issue of multiple goals is reduced.
-On the other hand, the more your goals are correlated with each other, the less useful information you actually get out of tracking multiple goals .
+On the other hand, the more your goals are correlated with each other, the less useful information you actually get out of tracking multiple goals.

+## An easy fix for multiple goals

+The best way to handle the problem of multiple goals is to define One Key Metric (OKM).
+For example, you might define your OKM as:

+    OKM = 10 x purchase + 1 x newsletter_signup + 1.5 x save_item_for_later

+Then when making decisions, you have a single number which incorporates all the factors you are interested in.
+You can freely run any statistical test you like on the OKM without having to worry about multiple goals.

-## How to fix the problem of multiple goals
+# How to fix the problem of multiple comparisons

-Ok, you are still determined to segment your traffic.
+Ok, you are still determined to segment your traffic or use multiple goals.
 Now it's time for [one weird trick](https://en.wikipedia.org/wiki/%C5%A0id%C3%A1k_correction) to use to avoid running into the problems I've described above.
 It's a simple formula you can use.
 Suppose you want to run a segmented test with a p-value cutoff of 0.05.
 You can use the following formula to compute a *new* cutoff that works with multiple segments:

     new_p_cutoff = 1 - (1 - old_p_cutoff)^(1/number_of_segments)